asaadsaad/CS472-Final-Project-March-2025/README.md

 * Meaningful Git commits (one per feature) and daily pushes.

 ### Notes
 * A daily push is required to track your code progress and measure your performance.
+Missing the daily push will affect your final project grade.
 * Students are expected to be available on MS-Teams to receive calls and check on their progress every day from 10:00 AM to 12:00 PM, and 2:00 PM to 3:00 PM during the project.

 ### Need Assistance?
-Contact me during office hours (10:00 AM–12:00 PM and 2:00–5:00 PM, Mon–Sat).
-Support includes debugging, design reviews, and best practices guidance.
+Contact me during office hours (10:00 AM–12:00 PM and 2:00–3:00 PM, Mon–Sat).
+Support includes design reviews, and best practices guidance.

 ### Final Submission:
 * Deadline: Wednesday at 9:00 PM.
 Submit a demo video (no code explanation) and ensure code is pushed to the maharishi-university repository.